-Jobseeker’s Allowance or JSA is a benefit you can claim if you are unemployed or working less than 16 hours per week, and you are available and looking for full time work.
+New Style Jobseeker’s Allowance is a benefit you can claim if you are unemployed or working less than 16 hours per week, and you are available and looking for full-time work.

 If you do not meet the NI contribution conditions, you will have to apply for IR-JSA.
-It is means-tested, which means that any income and capital or savings worth £6,000 or more will affect the amount of benefit you get.
+This is means-tested, therefore any income and capital or savings worth £6,000 or more will affect the amount of benefit you get.

 What is a claimant commitment?

-When you apply for Job Seeker's Allowance (JSA), you have to sign a claimant commitment.
-This explains what work-related activities you have to do to get JSA and will explain what will happen if you do not do what you agreed to do.
+When you apply for New Style Jobseeker's Allowance (JSA), you will be invited to attend an interview at your local Jobcentre.
+During the face-to-face meeting, you will be required to present some ID documentation as well as sign a claimant commitment.
+This will be drafted by both you and your work coach and explains what work-related activities you must do to get a new style JSA and will explain what will happen if you do not do what you agreed to do.

-You will get a work coach at the job centre, who will make your claimant commitment with you at a face-to-face meeting.
-You should think about how your mental health affects you and how it may affect you being available for work, and you can ask for your claimant commitment to suit your needs.
-This may include pay, hours and travel time as long as they are reasonable, and you should include any issues in your claimant commitment.
+You should think about how your mental health affects you and how it may affect you being available for work, and you can ask for your claimant’s commitment to suiting your needs.
+This may include pay, hours, and travel time as long as they are reasonable, and you should include any issues in your claimant commitment.

 The Jobcentre Plus will ask you to go to a meeting to sign on every two weeks – this is when you have to show that you are doing what you agreed to do.